acocciolo/fixityberry/README.md

 5) Set the administrative password for the Rasbperry Pi and don’t forget it.
 The default username should be pi.

-6) Login to the Linux command line.
-Install the following packages needed by FixityBerry by issuing the following command.
+6) Login to the Linux command line, and inssue the following two commands.
+Be sure to replace YOUR_EMAIL_ADDRESS@gmail.com with your actual email address of where you want to receive the fixity reports.

 wget https://raw.githubusercontent.com/acocciolo/fixityberry/master/Install.sh